 A Complete Guide to Hiking the Inca Trail to Machu Picchu

-Hiking the Inca trail to Machu Picchu is without a doubt, a once in a lifetime trip that we will never forget.
+There are plenty of beautiful treks to Machu Picchu, including the Choquequirao trek, Salkantay trek, Inca Jungle trek and more.
+Of course, hiking the Inca trail to Machu Picchu is the classic and most popular trek that everyone, including us, hikes.
+It is without a doubt, a once in a lifetime trip that we will never forget.
 However, it was not an easy one.
 A lot of planning and preparation has to go into hiking the Inca trail to Machu Picchu, from training, to a proper packing list, the weather, booking the Inca trail and more.
 With that said, after first hand experience, we have created a complete guide to help the next adventurers fulfill their dream of hiking the classic 4 day Inca trail.

 How Long is the Inca Trail Distance?